 Posted in Firm News on January 10, 2014

-(Atlanta, GA) Wrongful death attorneys Brandon Peak, Buddy Morrison and Mary Weeks of Butler Wooten & Peak LLP recently worked with attorney Sandra Heath Taylor to secure a trial victory in favor of their client, a 94-year-old man who lost his daughter in 2010 to a serious motor vehicle accident.
+(Atlanta, GA) Atlanta personal injury attorneys Brandon Peak, Buddy Morrison and Mary Weeks of Butler Wooten & Peak LLP recently worked with attorney Sandra Heath Taylor to secure a trial victory in favor of their client, a 94-year-old man who lost his daughter in 2010 to a serious motor vehicle accident.
 The team of Georgia trial lawyers earned a verdict of $2.5 million from a Troup County jury; a confidential high-low agreement was reached between the parties prior to the verdict.

 The wrongful death lawsuit served to promote justice in the tragic death of then-63-year-old Mary Ellen Humphrey.
 Ms. Humphrey lived in a nursing home in LaGrange and underwent treatments at the West Georgia Dialysis Center three times a week.
 She was taken to these treatments via a private nonemergency transport (NET) company.
 Ms. Humphrey was partially restrained on a Stryker stretcher by three straps across her torso during the NET rides for her own safety, at least in part because she suffered paralysis in her legs.